- Windows 11 review: We like it but you shouldn't be upgrading today

 The core system requirements for Windows 11 aren't too different from what Windows 10 asks for, at least as far as the processor, RAM, and graphics card are concerned.
 There is currently the inclusion of a Trusted Platform Module 2.0 though, that could scupper some upgrade plans.

 The full specifications are:

 - Processor: 1 GHz or faster with 2 or more cores on a compatible 64-bit processor or System on a Chip (SoC)

 - Storage: 64 GB or larger storage device

 - TPM: Trusted Platform Module (TPM) version 2.0

 - Graphics card: DirectX 12 compatible graphics / WDDM 2.x

 - Internet connection: Microsoft account and internet connectivity required for setup for Windows 11 Home

 You'll notice from those requirements that Windows 11 is not limited to x86 CPUs, and we've already seen the Insider Preview installed on some interesting hardware.
 The not-so-humble-anymore Raspberry Pi 4.0 can run Windows 11, which isn't bad for a system that can be had for as little as $55.
 There are reports emerging of powerful smartphones also managing the feat.

 Microsoft has announced that the new Windows 11 OS release will be available as a free update to licensed Windows 10 users.
-People buying PCs today will therefore be eligible for a free upgrade when Windows 11 launches around the holidays.
+People buying PCs today will therefore be eligible for a free upgrade now that Windows 11 has launched.